ertosns/darkfi/src/contract/exchange/README.md

 ```

-## swap
+## Swap

-once a match is found in the order book, the exchange perform the swap, having a valid swap is a proof that there are a matching orders.
+Once a match is found in the order book, the exchange perform the swap, having a valid swap is a proof that there are a matching orders.

-## overview on liquidity ownership
+## Overview on liquidity ownership

-the following is a trace of the liquidity ownership of the current implementation see `./tests/exchange_swap.rs`:
+The following is a trace of the liquidity ownership of the current implementation see `./tests/exchange_swap.rs`:
-- LP mint and order, and transfer liquidity to exchange.
+- LP mints an order, and transfers liquidity to exchange.
-- find a matching order
+- Find a matching order
-- perform full swap
+- Perform full swap
-- transfer the liquidity back to the initial LP
+- Transfer the liquidity back to the initial LP

 ## TODO Refund call (prevent the exchange from running away with the funds)

-create transfer call similar to `Money::Transfer` with minor difference that allow burning coin in the exchange possession with spend_hook set to exchange_conract_id, and mint a LP's coin with None/Money contract id set to it's spend_hook.
+Refund call is a transfer from exchange to the LP.
+It creates a transfer call similar to `Money::Transfer` with minor difference that allow burning coin in the exchange possession with spend_hook set to exchange_conract_id, and mint a LP's coin with None/Money contract id set to it's spend_hook.

 ## TODO withdraw call

-withdraw call transfer funds in exchange possession with limited use inside the Exchange contract back to the liquidity provider in case of:
+Withdraw call is a transfer from the LP to itself.
+It transfers funds in exchange possession with limited use inside the Exchange contract back to the liquidity provider, using $pk^{withdraw}$ in case of:
-- order time out
+- Order time out
-- cancel a transaction
+- Cancel a transaction

 ## TODO spread difference

-the spread should be added to the book, commit to the spread difference value, it will be spent along with the fee transaction upon swap success.
+The spread should be added to the book, commit to the spread difference value, it will be spent along with the fee transaction upon swap success.